Mack997/DelhiBusNavigator/README.md

-Delhi Bus Navigator is an basic application for finding the bus schedules of DTC.
+Delhi Bus Navigator is a basic application for finding the bus schedules of DTC.